-- In order to provide accurate and sound . accounting procedures, Pell awards are based on the initial calculation of eligibility and enrollment status.
-If a student's enrollment status changes prior to disbursement, a recalculation will occur and an adjusted disbursement will be issued to reflect the updated enrollment status.
-Recalculations will also be made if the student's enrollment status changes after disbursement due to failure to attend through the FA census date, student withdraws, never attends (NA), or is registered for classes not eligible for financial aid. - Financial aid disbursements are issued through direct deposit via BankMobile.
+- Financial aid disbursements are issued through direct deposit via BankMobile.
 Students will receive information packets with instructions on how to enroll in direct deposit using an existing bank account, or by establishing a BankMobile Vibe checking account.
 Students are strongly encouraged to set up their account preference as soon as possible, to ensure that refunds are received in a timely manner. - Students who do not enroll in direct deposit will receive their financial aid disbursement by postal mail, 21 days after the original disbursement date.
 Checks will be mailed to students at their address of record OR the address listed on the student's FAFSA application.
 If the addresses are different, the student may designate one address where the check will be mailed.
 The address of record is the address the student used on their latest application for admission unless a change of address request has been completed.
 If the address has changed since initial admission to the College, contact Student Development by calling (252) 246-1281 see Change of Personal Information.